R.E.M. (song): Background and composition

 "R.E.M." is a R&B song containing a doo-wop beat.
 It runs for a duration of four minutes and six seconds.
 The song "Dream" was originally recorded as a demo by T-Pain on March 12, 2011, and ran for a duration of four minutes and 27 seconds.
 It was then passed onto Beyoncé and recorded under the title "Wake Up" in 2013.
-Grande kept the chorus, but changed the song's lyrics.
+Grande kept the chorus, but changed the song's bridge.
 She previewed "R.E.M" prior to the release of Sweetener.

 The song's title refers to rapid eye movement sleep, and is about "a relationship that blurs between the dreamworld and reality".
 Grande has said "R.E.M." is about "dreaming someone into your life", and is one of her favorite tracks on Sweetener.
 Grande's vocals span 2 octaves, from Eb3 to Eb5.

 Reception

 "R.E.M." received mixed reception from music critics.
 In 2018, Complexs Mallorie List ranked "R.E.M." number two on her list of "The Best Ariana Grande Songs".
 Christopher Rosa of Glamour called the song's lyrics "a tad generic".
 Outs Dennis Hinzmann said the track "feels like a throwback and a fresh pick all at the same time".